pingcap/docs/tiproxy/tiproxy-configuration.md

 > **Tip:**
 >
 > If you need to adjust the value of a configuration item, refer to [Modify the configuration](/maintain-tidb-using-tiup.md#modify-the-configuration).
+Since TiProxy will do config hot-reloading, you can also skip restart by `tiup cluster reload --skip-restart`.

 ### proxy